 There are two types of reputable remote worker.
 There are people who live the other side of the world, many of whom you might not ever meet but they’re a vital part of your organization.
 The other kind of remote worker is someone, a group of people, who currently work for you in your office but are now going to become remote workers by working from home.

-Grant M. Holmes, the HR Manager for Best Australian Writers, share his experience: “Of course, it’s difficult to know whether someone is the right person for the job, especially since you can’t see them face to face.
-Here at BAW, around 70% of our workforce is remote, but this took much organizing to make sure that the jobs were outsourced properly and the jobs that needed to stay in-house, stayed in-house.”
+Grant M. Holmes, the HR Manager for Best Australian Writers, share his experience: “Of course, it’s difficult to know whether someone is the right person for the project, especially since you can’t see them face to face.
+At BAW, around 70% of our workforce is remote, but this took much organizing to make sure that projects were outsourced properly and the tasks that needed to stay in-house, stayed in-house.”